louischatriot/mongo-edit/README.md

 =========

 Dead simple Graphical User Interface for MongoDB.
-This is NOT a complete admin UI, just a way to edit documents manually with a user-friendly interface.
-It's a perfect fit for people working with an ODM, for example <a href="https://github.com/LearnBoost/mongoose" target="_blank">Mongoose</a> which is in charge of the administration.
+This is NOT a complete admin UI, just a way to edit documents manually with a user-friendly interface, as well as create and delete documents and collections It's a perfect fit for people working with an ODM, for example <a href="https://github.com/LearnBoost/mongoose" target="_blank">Mongoose</a> which is in charge of the administration.

 ## What does it do?
+It allows you to create, edit and delete documents, as well as create and delete collections.
+Here are the URLs used in the GUI, to which you can link within your application to directly perform the corresponding operations:
 * `/` shows the list of all collections
-* `/:collection` shows the contents of `collection`
+* `/:collection` shows the contents of `collection` (in reverse chronological order, earliest on top)
+* `/:collection/new` creates a new collection with name `:collection`
+* `/:collection/newDocument` creates a new document in collection `:collection`.
+All indexed/unique fields are pre-populated with a random string so that it can be saved right away
 * `/:collection/:id/edit` shows a web-based editor (<a href="https://github.com/ajaxorg/ace" target="_blank">Ace</a>) so that you can change the contents of the `collection`'s document with id `id`.
 The document is shown as a Javascript object that will replace the current one in the database when you save it.
 The editor features syntax highlighting and checking.
 An image being worth a thousands words, here is a screenshot:

 <img src="https://raw.github.com/tldrio/mongo-edit/master/assets/mongoEdit.png" alt="mongo edit screenshot">

+* `/:collection/delete`: delete `:collection`.
+Beware, it won't ask for confirmation if the URL is called directly.
+It will only ask if you click the "Delete collection" button when on page `/:collection`.
+* `/:collection/:id/delete`: delete document with _id `:id` in `:collection`.
+As for the above route, the GUI will ask for confirmation if you click the "Delete" button in the "edit a document" view but not if you call the URL directly.

 ## Install and configure
 Prerequisite: <a href="https://github.com/joyent/node" target="_blank"><b>Node.js</b></a> should be installed